b0tomatic-archive/botomatic/README.md

 use postgresql

-envs intellisense & validation (& .env.example), ui libs, prettier & eslint setup, clean package.json,
-polish backend services communication (models, modules, orm, graphql, schemas) - figure it out clearly, maybe migrate nestjs from webpack to vite, CI/CD, fill up da docs, choose the right e2e tool (playwright vs cypress), MAYBE replace apollo-client with urlq (?) as it much more light-weighted and performant for heavy apps, logging, middlewares, auth, server (fastify/express)
+ui libs, prettier & eslint setup, clean package.json, MAYBE replace apollo-client with urlq (?) as it much more light-weighted and performant for heavy apps, logging, middlewares, auth, server (fastify/express)